Home

 Medical Billing Codes - The Foundation of Medical Billing Coding Training

-Find out what ICD 9 codes are and their relationship to CPT codes.
-What are the best ICD-9 codes reference for the medical billing and coding specialist.
 ICD 9 medical billing codes are those associated with the diagnosis of a patients condition.
 Medical coders are very proficient in assigning these medical codes and well trained in their use.
-Medical billing specialists should be familiar with ICD 9 codes, but do not usually get into them as deep as the coder does - other than a basic introduction in billing medical school training.
+Medical billing specialists should be familiar with ICD codes, but do not usually get into them as deep as the coder does – other than a basic introduction in billing medical school training.

 ICD stands for International Classification of Diseases.
 These are a system of diagnosis medical billing codes to classify patient diseases and symptoms.
 The ICD-9 codes we are discussing are referred to as ICD-9-CM.
 The "CM" stands for Clinical Modification.

-Medicare began requiring the use of ICD 9 codes on claims in the 1980's and was soon followed by commercial insurance providers.
+Medicare began requiring the use of ICD 9 diagnosis codes on claims in the 1980’s and was soon followed by commercial insurance providers.
 These codes are a 5 digit number which has 3 digits followed by a decimal and then a 2 digit number.

 ICD-9 Codes Organization